carbon-language/carbon-lang/clang/docs/MemorySanitizer.rst

 Supported Platforms
 ===================

-MemorySanitizer is supported on Linux x86\_64/MIPS64/AArch64.
+MemorySanitizer is supported on the following OS:

+* Linux
+* NetBSD
+* FreeBSD

 Limitations
 ===========